NathanielJay/qlone/act-2.md

 If you have any questions or get stuck as you work through this in-class exercise, please ask the instructor for assistance.
 Enjoy!

+This activity will give you several options of software, apps, and web-based options for 3D scanning.
+Based on your device, choose the software that fits you best.

+_PhotoCatch_ (available on recent Mac computers, 2022 or more recent)

 1. If you haven’t already, please [download and install](https://www.qlone.pro){:target="_blank"} Qlone on your iPhone or Android phone.
 2. Pick up one of the provided checkered scanning mats (like the one pictured above right).
 If you are at home you can [download and print](http://bit.ly/2FV4mG9){:target="_blank"} your own scanning mat.
 3. Scan a small object (less than 10 x 10 cm):